 Track tester engagement and your app’s performance by viewing build status and metrics, such as numbers of sessions and crashes.
 You can also resend email invitations to testers who haven't accepted their invitation.

 Step 6: Collect feedback from testers

-Testers running TestFlight for iOS version 2.3 or later in a minimum of iOS 13 or iPadOS 13 can send feedback through the TestFlight app or directly from your beta app by taking a screenshot.
-This feature is also available in TestFlight for Mac.
+Testers running TestFlight for TestFlight 2.3 or later can send feedback through the TestFlight app or directly from your beta app by taking a screenshot.
+This feature is also available in TestFlight for Mac and Apple Vision Pro.
 You can view this tester feedback in the TestFlight Feedback section in App Store Connect.
 Testers running tvOS or earlier versions of iOS can send feedback to the email address you specified in step 1.